 To be referred to a specialist service, you will first need to see your GP.

 Concerns about possible Attention Deficit Hyperactivity Disorder (ADHD) or autistic spectrum disorders (ASD) will usually be referred to Community Paediatrics.
 Concerns about emotional wellbeing (e.g. severe anxiety, eating disorders) may be referred to CAMHS.
+This can be slightly different depending on where you live.
 Waiting times for both services can be quite long due to demand and in most cases there is an expectation that parents or the school have accessed some other help before a referral can be accepted.

 In practical terms this means that any referral needs to explain what has already been tried, such as support from the school nurse, health visitor or local counselling.
 A letter from the school and/or from parents or carers detailing their concerns can be really helpful as well.
 As waiting times are constantly shifting, are different in each area and depend on the individual problem, we unfortunately cannot offer estimates for how long you will have to wait to see a specialist.